 bindump utility is a little tool I've put together for my book, after realizing that there's no tool I know of, AOSP or other, which can map out which PIDs communicate over Binder with which.
 I needed this type of mapping for the chapter dealing with the Framework Services, as well as the long discussion on Binder Internals.
-I'm still waiting on a few L changes before I can release the book (believe you me, it's been a long while in the making), but the tool is usable on its own.
+The book is still not done (but, honestly, this year!), yet this tool is usable on its own.
 And is super simple, yes, though darn useful.

-You can get the tool right here.
-Just unpack the tar.
-The binary is position independent, so it runs fine on all version of Android I've tested as of ICS up to and including L. As usual, you might want to check out the RSS feed, or follow my company's Twitter for more updates.
+You can get the tool right here, as a tar with ARMv7 and ARMv8 (ARM64) binaries.
+The binaries should work on any Android 9 or higher.
+I've even worked around for Samsung oddities, and for Android 11 preview.
+As usual, you might want to check out the RSS feed, or follow my company's Twitter for more updates.

 Why should I care?